-Jessica has been interviewed about her work on radio shows including NPR's "All Things Considered," "On Point" and "Here and Now," WNYC's "Leonard Lopate Show," CBC's "Q" arts and culture program, and KCRW's "Press Play With Madeleine Brand," and on such television programs as MSNBC'S "The Cycle" and Al Jazeera's "The Stream."
-Support for her projects has come from the Economic Hardship Reporting Project and the Rockefeller Foundation's Bellagio Center, where she was a 2016 literary arts fellow.
+She's been interviewed about her work on radio shows including NPR's "All Things Considered," "On Point" and "Here and Now," along with WNYC's "Leonard Lopate Show," CBC's "Q" arts and culture program, and KCRW's "Press Play With Madeleine Brand," and on such television programs as MSNBC'S "The Cycle" and Al Jazeera's "The Stream."
+Her projects have received support from the Economic Hardship Reporting Project and the Rockefeller Foundation's Bellagio Center, where she was a 2016 literary arts fellow.
 This spring, she will be a resident fellow at Yaddo.

 Jessica holds a B.A. in English and French from Amherst College, summa cum laude, and an M.S. in magazine writing from Columbia Journalism School, where she was co-valedictorian of her class and won a Pulitzer Traveling Fellowship.